weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Configure robot account in Quay.io

-Log into Quay.io, and create a robot account (`ci_push_pull`) and give it write permissions to that repo.
+Log into Quay.io, and create a robot account (`ci_push_pull`) and then give it write permissions to that repo.

 Connect up to TravisCI.
 In http://travis-ci.org/, sign in, find the repo and switch it on.
 Supply environment entries for `DOCKER_USER` and `DOCKER_PASS` by copying them from the robot account in quay.io.